islomar/islomar.github.io/_pages/my-professional-services.md

   - I can help you introduce Infrastructure as Code; during my time as a Platform Engineer I dealt a lot with Terraform, Docker, AWS, etc. (I'm not an "expert" though)
   - Your commits _should_ experience a smooth and automated flow to Production.
 - Your **issues in Production** are taking "too much time" from thinking and experimenting what to solve and how to solve it.
 And even worse: they are damaging your users trust! (and probably your developers morale).
 - Your **feedback cycles** are too slow.
 For example, your lead time from commit to production usually takes days instead of minutes.
 That is to say you learn very slowly...
+I would encourage fast feedback cycles through practices like TDD, pair/ensemble programming, trunk-based development, feature flags, robust delivery pipelines and many other things.
+We would go there in baby steps 😊
 - You don't see how you could improve your **technical skills** to better serve the users/business (and for having a better life).
 - You would like to get rid of those **diabolic long-lived branches** and hellish pull-requests but you don't know how to get the same value without their drawbacks.
 I can help you to move to a Trunk-Based Development approach in a safe way.
 - You want to start writing **automated tests** (unit, integration, end-to-end, performance) but you don't know how.
 Or you are already doing it but you want to improve.